 Access to nearly all of Rutgers IT services requires the use of a unique network ID (NetID).
-Most students are assigned their NetIDs when going through the enrollment pathway.
-Students, faculty, and staff can manage their NetID, select other Rutgers IT services, and manage email addresses at netid.rutgers.edu There are also tools to manage passwords and update security questions (used to help reset forgotten passwords).
+Students, faculty, and staff can manage their NetIDs, select other Rutgers IT services, and manage email addresses at netid.rutgers.edu.
+There are also tools to manage passwords and update security questions (used to help reset forgotten passwords).

 OIT will provide Emergency NetIDs to employees with Social Security Numbers who need access to electronic services to perform their assigned duties and whose on-boarding process has been delayed.
 A departmental Human Resources representative or a hiring authority may request Emergency NetID for such cases.

-For more information, go to oit.rutgers.edu/emergency_netid.
+For more information, go to requests.rutgers.edu.

 Guests are individuals who are not directly affiliated with Rutgers University as staff, faculty or students.
 Guests include, but not limited to, visiting scholars, visiting staff, visiting faculty, contractors, vendor, volunteers, etc. Rutgers Guest Request System is an enterprise self-service tool that enables the University Guests to submit their requests to obtain a digital identity.
 The request will be submitted for approval to the appropriate sponsor.
 Once the request is approved, the departments’ guest administrators process the request and the guest is notified with instructions to obtain and activate their digital identifier called a NetID.
 For more information, go to requests.rutgers.edu.

 If you are having trouble logging into Rutgers services, have forgotten your NetID or password, or having difficulty connecting to the network, contact the OIT Help Desk for assistance.